casualwriter/casualwriter.github.io/blog/about.md

 ## About This Site

-this blog is a sample blog site using [casual-markdown-blog](https://github.com/casualwriter/casual-markdown-blog).
+this blog is using [casual-markdown-blog](https://github.com/casualwriter/casual-markdown-blog) which is empowered by a single `index.html`.

 ## About Casualwriter